 - Verify that antivirus software is up-to-date and is automatically receiving signature updates, even when the systems being protected are outside of the corporate network.

-- system to automatically download and install security patches.
+- Configure the operating system to automatically download and install security patches.

 - Protect all accounts on the system with strong passwords.